Background Study Information

 Applicants, license holders, all others living in the home 13 years and older, current and prospective caregivers, employees, and volunteers must have a background study to ensure that they do not pose a threat to the health and safety of residents.
 The background study will determine whether or not the person is disqualified from being licensed or otherwise having access to residents or providing care.
 Arrests, convictions, or admissions of certain crimes or acts may disqualify a person from being licensed, providing care, or having access to clients.
 All studies submitted at the time of initial licensure must be completed before the license can be issued.

+Fingerprints and photos will be taken of all applicants, license holders, all others living in the home 13 years and older, current and prospective caregivers, employees, and volunteers.
 Please discuss any questions you may have about the background study with your licensor.

 - When to submit a study

 - Consequences of failure to comply

 License holders are required to keep a record of the process for each person studied.
 Please use the Background Study Tracking Form (PDF).
 One document will be needed per person studied.

 The directions and access to begin a study will be given to the applicant once a worker has been assigned.